lackhole/Lupin/README.md

 * Not using dirty pointer-offset, making it more flexible on class change.
 * Header-only
 * Only requires the name of the class and member
+* Can be useful when testing private/protected members or functions.

 ## Requirements
 ### C++ Version